 - Letter of Standing sent directly from each of your previous regulatory bodies if you have been registered in a health profession in any other jurisdiction.

 - Letters(s) must be dated no earlier than 3 months of receiving your application.
-If you were registered elsewhere but you are unable to provide a letter of standing, you must submit a notarized affidavit (see sample affidavit template).
+If you were registered elsewhere but you are unable to provide a letter of standing, you must submit a notarized affidavit (use the sample affidavit template).
 If you have never been previously registered as a health professional, a letter of standing is not required.

 To check the status of your registration application, follow the steps below: